 I defined some of these with constants at the top of main.asm

 Of course, the x and y values are changing.
 Those are defined as variables in the zero page (direct page).

 I copy these to the obj1 obj2 stuff, and then call Check_Collision, which sets the “collision” variable to 0 or 1.
 If collision is true, we bounce the ball.
 This collision check is for 8 bit positions only, and assumes that no object goes off the screen at all.
 The code won’t work right at the very edges of the screen.

 Here’s what the collision code is doing, under the hood, in some optimized ASM.

 if((obj1_right >= obj2_left) && (obj2_right >= obj1_left) && (obj1_bottom >= obj2_top) && (obj2_bottom >= obj1_top)) return 1; else return 0;

-So, copy the x to spr_x, and the y to spr_y, and then loading A and X with the address of the metasprite data, and call our function.
+Copy the x position to spr_x, the y position to spr_y, and then load A and X with the address of the metasprite data, and call our function.
 Remember ^ is for bank number.
+Like this.

 lda #.loword(Meta_00) ;left paddle